Helene Schjerfbeck: Paris

-In Paris, Schjerfbeck painted with Helena Westermarck, then left to study with Léon Bonnat at Mme Trélat de Vigny's studio.
+In Paris, Schjerfbeck painted with Helena Westermarck, then left to study with Léon Bonnat and Gustave Courtois at Mme Trélat de Vigny's studio; she later regarded Courtois as her most important teacher.
 In 1881 she moved to the Académie Colarossi, where she studied once again with Westermarck.
-The Imperial Senate gave her another scholarship, which she used to spend a couple of months in Meudon, and then a few more months in Pont-Aven a small fishing in Concarneau, Brittany.
+The Imperial Senate gave her another scholarship, which she used to spend a couple of months in Meudon, and then a few more months in Pont-Aven, a small fishing village near Concarneau, Brittany.
 She then went back to the Académie Colarossi briefly, before returning to the Adlercreutz family manor in Finland.
 Schjerfbeck continued to move around frequently, painting and studying with various people.
 Schjerfbeck made money by continuing to put her paintings in the Art Society's exhibitions, and she also did illustrations for books.
 After returning to Finland in 1882, in 1884 she was back in Paris at the Académie Colarossi with Westermarck, but this time they were working there.
-During this time she participated in Académie des Beaux-Arts’ The Salon and painted again in Brittany.
+During this time she participated in Académie des Beaux-Arts' The Salon and painted again in Brittany.
 In the chapel of Trèmolo near the village of Pont-Aven Schjerfbeck produced the painting The Door (1884).